sirupsen/initcwnd/README.md

 write a custom TCP/IP implementation and an HTTP client on top of it to get a more definitive answer, but this was frankly more work than I was wiling to put in.

-**Note:** Presently, this script only works on MacOS.
-It uses the newer pcap format, `pcap-ng`, to extract some additional data.
-It seems that `tcpdump` on Linux doesn't [support _writing_ `pcap-ng`, only reading][pcap].
-It's quite possible it could be made to to work with the old `pcap` format and not require this.
-The main obstacle is to extract the accurate timestamps for the packets.

 [pcap]: https://seclists.org/tcpdump/2014/q3/4